 Cedarvale Park

 Sprawling Cedarvale Park – located south of Eglinton, north of Vaughan Road, and west of Bathurst Street – is a really generous green space.
-It’s triangular in shape, in part because it wraps a deep, steep, naturalized ravine with a footpath running through its wetlands and young regrowth forest that’s been there for as long as anyone can remember.
-For a time it was part of the Urban Walk Series – combining the Cedarvale Ravine and Beltline Trail into a 7.2-km out-and-back trail that takes around 90 minutes to complete.
-It’s a leisurely yet active engaging activity that costs nothing yet you’ll feel much richer for the experience.
-One might even enjoy this stroll with an out-of-town visitor as they”ll be astonished at how verdant and peaceful it is, despite being in the centre of the city.
+It’s triangular in shape, in part because it wraps a deep, steep, naturalized ravine with a footpath running through its wetlands and young regrowth forest, which has been there for as long as anyone can remember.
+For a time, it was part of the Urban Walk Series – combining the Cedarvale Ravine and Beltline Trail into a 7.2-km out-and-back trail that takes around 90 minutes to complete.
+It’s a leisurely yet active engaging activity that costs nothing, yet you’ll feel much richer for the experience.
+One might even enjoy this stroll with an out-of-town visitor as they’ll be astonished at how verdant and peaceful it is, despite being in the centre of the city.

-Since the 2000s, increasing ecological awareness has changed priorities among those who use the land regularly, with re-naturalization projects underway throughout.
-This is a big deal, considering the park’s past.
-It has survived having the burying of Castle Frank Brook and Cedarvale Creek, being part of the Spadina Storm Trunk Sewer, almost having had the Spadina Expressway cut directly through it, and of course all the digging for the Yonge line subway that now runs underneath.
+Since the 2000s, increasing ecological awareness has shifted priorities among those who regularly use the land, with re-naturalization projects underway throughout.
+This is a significant development, considering the park’s history.
+It has survived having the burying of Castle Frank Brook and Cedarvale Creek, being part of the Spadina Storm Trunk Sewer, almost having had the Spadina Expressway cut directly through it, and, of course, all the digging for the Yonge line subway that now runs underneath.
 But it’s bounced back with vigour!

 Cedarvale Park also has some terrific recreational amenities including the Phil White Arena – a venue that offers various Learn-to-Skate programs from October thru March each year as well as ice for private bookings.
 Outdoors there are four outdoor tennis courts (less waiting for court time!), two sport fields (cricket anyone?), and a baseball diamond.
 The kiddos can beat the summer heat in the splash pad or burn off energy all year on the playground.
 And there’s also an adult playground – and by that, I mean “outdoor fitness equipment” – which is located on the north side near Heath Street.